linuxguist/HTML-Quiz-Application-With-Timer-And-Points/README.md

 Also, run this application on your internet browsers in Kiosk mode, for maximum security.
 For details, please refer : https://ostechnix.com/launch-web-browsers-in-kiosk-mode-full-screen-from-cli/

+A Completely Free Kiosk Operating System is also available at : https://porteus-kiosk.org/

 Have a look at the Video ( https://youtu.be/D9xfd6eaUVQ ) for some features.
 As usual, many aspects of this application have got enhanced, since I took this video.